Backlog sizing essentials

 • Inconsistent

-Story points are a team based opinion about the amount of effort it might take to build some software from a developer’s perspective.
-Story points are essentially a proxy for effort estimates, e.g. one story point might be the equivalent of 1 ideal person day.
+Story points are a team-based opinion about the amount of effort it might take to build software from a developer’s perspective.
+Story points are essentially a proxy for effort estimates, e.g. one story point might be the equivalent of one ideal employee working for one ideal day.
 They are highly subjective and dependent on the opinions of the team.
-They vary from team to team and even over time within the same team.
-Their inconsistency and game-ability renders them impractical as a reliable engineering metric.
+Additionally, they vary from team to team, and even within the same team over time.
+Their inconsistency and gameability renders them impractical as a reliable engineering metric.